gkulasik/grpc_assistant_server/README.md

  }
 ```

-GAS allows the use of standard ISO8601 date format which it can convert into either Date or Timestamp.
+GAS allows the use of standard ISO8601 date format, which it can convert into either Protobuf Date or Timestamp.

 This feature can be enabled with the header `GRPC_META_gas_options: auto_format_dates:true`.
 The value of the header is a `key:value` string separated by semi-colons.